-This Mahogany carving was constructed by a South Dakota sculptor called Korczak Ziolkowski and is enlarged in bronze that dates back to 1935.
+This Mahogany carving was constructed by a South Dakota sculptor called Korczak Ziolkowski and was enlarged in bronze in 1935.
 It was built to pay tribute to great people, including four state employees, the governor, and three Sioux corporate leaders.

 The Fighting Stallion Memorial symbolically helps represent a great struggle to overcome adversity, courage to believe in the future, and a huge desire for achievement.
-These eight people who were on a mission to save the largest agricultural processing employer made the ultimate sacrifice.
+These eight people, on a mission to save the largest agricultural processing employer, made the ultimate sacrifice.
 When in Pierre, make a point of visiting this unique memorial.

 8. Visit the Capitol Grounds Flaming Fountain Memorial

 There’s no better way to spend a day in Pierre than visiting the Flaming Fountain Memorial.
-This beautiful monument made of granite and bronze is located on Capital Lake’s Shores.
-The memorial pays tribute to the country’s war veterans from South Dakota, and their names are inscribed on the structure.
+This beautiful monument is made of granite and bronze on Capital Lake’s Shores.
+The memorial pays tribute to the country’s war veterans from South Dakota; their names are inscribed on the structure.